szabgab/public-mdbooks/README.md

 ## CONTRIBUTION

+Out site is itself an mdbook, but one where the md files are also generated.

 The `mdbooks.yaml` file contains the list of mdBooks.
 If you'd like to add another one, just add it to the end of the list.

+If you'd like to make improvements to the titles and/or the descriptions, you can do that too in the `mdbooks.yaml` file.

 * The `title` can be in the native language of the book.
 * The `description` should be in English and it should mention the native language.